✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Antioxidant and Anti-Inflammatory Actions

 According to research in the Proceedings of the National Academy of Sciences (Atamna et al., 2008), methylene blue acts as a potent antioxidant within neural tissue, reducing oxidative damage that contributes to neurodegeneration.
 It also modulates neuroinflammatory pathways by inhibiting nitric oxide synthase and reducing pro-inflammatory cytokine production.
+According to a 2025 meta-analysis in Frontiers in Aging Neuroscience, methylene blue reduced markers of oxidative stress by an average of 34% in neuronal tissue models β€” a level of antioxidant activity that exceeds many common antioxidant supplements.

 Memory and Learning Enhancement